 Easy Roasted Delicata Squash Recipe

-This is a recipe that anyone can do.
-Yes you.
-You can make this.
-It's so simple and yet so delicious.
+This roasted delicata squash recipe so simple and yet so delicious.
 Winter squash is an excellent, easily digested carbohydrate that's packed with antioxidant-rich carotenoids like beta-carotene, alpha-carotene, lutein, beta-cyrpto-xanthin, and zeaxanthin.

 I planted winter squash starts, including four delicata squash plants, in many of my garden beds last spring.
-Squash can be one of the easiest vegetables to grow, as long as it gets enough water early on in the growing season.
+Squash is one of the easiest vegetables to grow, as long as it gets enough water early on in the growing season.
 Just plant organic starts or seeds in nutrient-rich soil that gets plenty of sun, water often, and watch them grow!
-We're pretty much out of the delicatas we grew but we still have a box of kabocha squash, carnival squash, sugar pie pumpkins, and spaghetti squash sitting in our house…..all from our garden!
+We're pretty much out of the delicatas we grew but we still have a box of kabocha squash, carnival squash, sugar pie pumpkins, and spaghetti squash sitting in our house…..all from my garden!
 Winter squash is such a sustainable form of carbohydrates.
-Just think of the kind of agriculture it takes to grow grains compared to something like squash!
 I've come to rely on this food more and more for sustained, clean-burning energy.

 Serve this simple recipe as part of your Thanksgiving or Christmas dinner.
 Sprinkle it with fresh parsley and pomegranate arils after it comes out of the oven for a beautiful presentation!
 Roasted winter squash also essential to use during phases 2 and 3 of the Elimination Diet.
 You can vary the recipe and use ground cinnamon and nutmeg in place of the black pepper, and use coconut oil in place of the olive oil for a simple dessert.
 I also like to add a drizzle of pure maple syrup as well to this when making it for dessert.